0815Creeper/SBUS-LostFrame-Counter-S.Port/README.md

 # SBUS-LostFrame-Counter-S.Port
 (Deutsch unten, German below)

+This Code is based on the openXsensor project.
+See https://github.com/openXsensor/openXsensor

 SBUS LostFrame Counter, that sends its information via FrSky S.Port Telemetry. based on OpenXsensor

 for wiring see circuit.png